About KCTFHR

 4. Support the educational use of human rights materials in our schools with special attention to the representation of Idaho Native American history, the presentation of the holocaust, the history of ethnic peoples in our communities and current social community problems.

-5. Co-sponsor along with North Idaho College and local school districts, the largest annual Dr. Martin Luther King Jr. celebration in the state.
+5. Since 1986 K.C.T.F.H.R. has co-sponsored, along with Coeur d’Alene and Post Falls school districts, the largest annual Dr. Martin Luther King Jr. 5th grade students celebration in the state.
+For the first 28 years sponsors also included North Idaho College.

 6. Support law enforcement's efforts to combat hate crimes.